Candide

-Candide, ou l'Optimisme (/kɒnˈdiːd/ kon-DEED, /fr/) is a French satire written by Voltaire, a philosopher of the Age of Enlightenment, first published in 1759.
-The novella has been widely translated, with English versions titled Candide: or, All for the Best (1759); Candide: or, The Optimist (1762); and Candide: Optimism (1947).
+Candide, ou l'Optimisme (/kɒnˈdiːd/ kon-DEED or /kɑːnˈdiːd/ kahn-DEED, /fr/) is a French satire written by Voltaire, a philosopher of the Age of Enlightenment, first published in 1759.
+The novella has been widely translated, with English versions titled Candidus: or, All for the Best (1759); Candide: or, The Optimist (1762); and Candide: Optimism (1947).
 A young man, Candide, lives a sheltered life in an Edenic paradise, being indoctrinated with Leibnizian optimism by his mentor, Professor Pangloss.
 This lifestyle is abruptly ended, followed by Candide's slow and painful disillusionment as he witnesses and experiences great hardships in the world.
 Voltaire concludes Candide with, if not rejecting Leibnizian optimism outright, advocating a deeply practical precept, "we must cultivate our garden", in lieu of the Leibnizian mantra of Pangloss, "all is for the best" in the "best of all possible worlds".

 Candide is characterized by its tone as well as its erratic, fantastical, and fast-moving plot.
 A picaresque novel with a story akin to a serious bildungsroman, it parodies many adventure and romance clichés, in a tone that is bitter and matter-of-fact.
 The events discussed are often based on historical happenings.
 As philosophers of Voltaire's day contended with the problem of evil, so does Candide, albeit more directly and humorously.
 Voltaire ridicules religion, theologians, governments, armies, philosophies, and philosophers.
 Through Candide, he assaults Leibniz and his optimism.

 Candide has enjoyed both great success and great scandal.
 Immediately after its secretive publication, the book was widely banned on the grounds of blasphemy and sedition.
 However, the novel has inspired many later authors and artists; today, Candide is considered Voltaire's magnum opus and is often listed as part of the Western canon.
 It is among the most frequently taught works of French literature.
 Martin Seymour-Smith listed Candide as one of the 100 most influential books ever written.